-The first functioning mechanical gears to be discovered in a living organism1 were reported this month in Science by University of Cambridge zoologists.
+The first functioning mechanical gears to be discovered in a living organism1 were reported in a 2013 Science article by University of Cambridge zoologists.
 These working biological gears are found in the hind legs of the Issus coleoptratus leafhopper nymph.2

 These insects, which mainly hop around on European climbing ivy,3 are only a couple of millimeters in length, but with one mighty jump they can spring forward more than a meter at a velocity up to 3.9 meters per second4 (nearly nine miles per hour).
 As noted in Popular Mechanics, “In 2 milliseconds it has bulleted skyward, accelerating at nearly 400 g’s—a rate more than 20 times what a human body can withstand.”5

 Imagine what would happen if their back legs didn’t push off simultaneously!
 “As the legs unfurl to power the jump,” lead author Malcolm Burrows says, “both have to move at exactly the same time.
 If they didn't, the animal would start to spiral out of control.”6

 Cambridge zoologists report that evolution solved the flightless leafhopper’s needs through mechanics rather than neuromuscular control.
 “The gears in Issus,” they write, “demonstrate that mechanisms previously thought only to be used in man-made machines have evolved in nature.”7 Lead author Malcolm Burrows comments, “Jumping is one of the most rapid and powerful things an animal can do, and that leads to all sorts of crazy specializations.”